 - Homeostasis and higher brain functions – thought, speech, sleeping, waking, perspiration, emotions, etc.

 The central nervous system is vulnerable to an enormous range of potential disorders, the study of which is called neurology.
-Among the issues neurologists deal with is spinal cord injury and other disorders that lead to compression or irritation of spinal nerve roots.
-Herniated disc, bulging disc, degenerative disc disease, and other disorders can interfere with the function of the central nervous system and produce potentially debilitating neck or back pain as well as tingling, numbness, and muscle weakness.
+Among the issues neurologists deal with are spinal cord injury and other disorders that lead to compression or irritation of spinal nerve roots.
+Herniated discs, bulging discs, degenerative disc disease and other disorders can interfere with the function of the central nervous system and produce potentially debilitating neck or back pain as well as tingling, numbness and muscle weakness.
 The symptoms of these spinal conditions normally can be managed conservatively, using physical therapy or pain medications.